Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure Phone Number contains an * and is required.
 Unless this field is entered the form is not submitted. | Phone Number contains an * and is required.
 Unless this field is entered the form is not submitted. | PASS
 Ensure Town Or City contains an * and is required.
 Unless this field is entered the form is not submitted. | Town Or City contains an * and is required.
 Unless this field is entered the form is not submitted. | PASS
 Ensure Country contains an * and is required.
 Unless this field is entered the form is not submitted. | Country contains an * and is required.
 Unless this field is entered the form is not submitted. | PASS
+Ensure if a user enters invalid credentials, an error message is displayed telling them what went wrong. | If a user enters invalid credentials, an error message is displayed telling them what went wrong.
+[Sign In error](wireframes/sign_in_error.png) | PASS
+Ensure when a user signs in with the right credentials, an alert message is displayed telling them so. | When a user signs in with the right credentials, an alert message is displayed telling them so.
+[Sign In success](wireframes/sign_in_success.png) | PASS

 ---